Nominations close 5pm AEST, Thursday 30 September 2021.

 The College Medal recipient receives:

-- the College Medal, presented at the College Ceremony at RACP Congress 2021
+- the College Medal, presented at the 2022 RACP College Ceremony

-- return economy airfares and up to 3 nights' accommodation to attend the College Ceremony
+- travel and accommodation to attend the College Ceremony

 The College Medal selection criteria aligns with our College motto 'hominum servire saluti' — 'to serve the health of our people' — and recognises a Fellow's contribution towards the improvement of the health of the community and/or our members.